-Daytime moon, west after sunrise | EarthSky.org
+Look west after sunrise for the daytime moon | EarthSky.org

 Ordinarily, we don’t look up to see the waning last quarter moon and waning crescent after sunrise.
 That’s one reason why people so often miss the moon during the day.

-Bottom line: Starting around the morning of September 8, 2017 look for the daytime moon in the west after sunrise!
+Bottom line: Starting around the morning of September 15 or 16, 2019, look for the daytime moon in the west after sunrise!

 The lunar calendars are almost here!
-They’ll help you the moon phases throughout the year.
+They’ll show you the moon phases throughout 2020.